-Both music and drama are vibrant here and there are opportunities for all students to participate, not just those studying these subjects academically.
+Both music and drama are vibrant at Pocklington School and there are opportunities for all students to participate, not just those studying these subjects academically.

 Musicians and singers at all levels can join a musical ensemble and there are opportunities to perform solo or to take part in school concerts.